 Before the race begins, entrants will fill personal drop bags with their own personal supplies that they will need at the various check points during the race.
 This drop bag could contain for example; 1 freeze dried meal / boil in the bag meal, 2 energy bars (non melting), pack of nuts, pack of raisins, some boiled sweets, spare batteries for gps and head torch.

 Once the race begins runners will be guided by their gps units to a check point situated 15 miles away.
 Once in this tented checkpoint competitors have access to hot/cold water, tea, coffee and their pre-packed drop bag.
 The competitor has the option (depending on ability) to either rest at the check point or to quickly refill their water, collect their drop bag and continue on the route.
 The clock is always ticking so each competitor must decide how to manage their time themselves.
 Given the time limit of 96 hours , competitors must complete a minimum of 40 miles each 24 hour period which we feel is very generous for an event like this.

 The Ocean Floor Race” is so called due to the location being covered by the Tethys Ocean over 200 million years ago.
 Evidence of this is everywhere; ocean floor bedrock has been carved into fantastic shapes by the wind and sand over millions of years.
 The desert is a wonderland of over-sized mushrooms, kneeling camels, sitting ducks, dessert meringues and towering spires.
 Literally thousands of rock formations scatter the desert landscape making it an amazingly magical place to navigate through.

 The race takes place in the Egyptian western desert which is part of the vast Sahara desert.
 The route for the race will focus through an area called the White Desert.

-To see more details on the event please go to the event website at www.oceanfloorrace.com
+To see more details on the event and to enquire about registering as an entrant please go to the event website at www.oceanfloorrace.com